gamma-opt/oip-notes/course/part1/5-symbolic_formulations.md

 One pattern we make use is to declare a data structure for the parameters.
 ```

-Let us first define a class (or strucvture, in Julia parlance) that will store our input data.
+Let us first define a class (or structure, in Julia parlance) that will store our input data.

 ```{code-cell}
 :tags: [remove-output]